-- Have regular, mandatory Safeguarding training. - New staff should have safeguarding training as part of the induction process. - All staff should be aware of the following areas: - When and where abuse occurs - Types of abuse physical, emotional, sexual abuse, neglect, peer on peer abuse o How to respond if they suspect that a child or young person is being or has been abused. - Ensure that all staff who work with children undertake appropriate training to equip them to carry out their responsibilities for safeguarding children effectively and that this is kept up to date.

-- All members of the Board of Management will receive Safeguarding training and updates and Safe Recruitment training. - All staff will ensure they are familiar with this and the following policies: anti-bullying, online safety, missing child, mobile phones, behaviour - Staff will indicate they have read/are familiar with and understood the above policies

-Staff who do not have a lead safeguarding role (which must include the Headmaster, where this person is not the designated lead person) should receive such training at least every three years.
+- New staff should have safeguarding training as part of the induction process. - All Staff have annual, mandatory Safeguarding training, making them aware of the following areas: - When and where abuse occurs - o Types of abuse physical, emotional, sexual abuse, neglect, peer on peer abuse - o How to respond if they suspect that a child or young person is being or has been abused - Updates to Safeguarding - All staff should be made aware of the school's policy and procedures regarding Child Safeguarding. - Ensure that all staff undertake appropriate training to equip them to carry out their responsibilities for safeguarding children effectively and that this is kept up to date. - All members of the Board of Management will receive Safeguarding training and updates and Safe Recruitment training. - All staff will ensure they are familiar with this and the following policies: Anti-bullying, Online safety, Missing child, Mobile phones, Behaviour staff will indicate they have read/are familiar with and understood the above policies - Staff who do not have a lead safeguarding role (which must include the Headmaster, where this person is not the designated lead person) should receive refresher training at least every three years.